-This section addresses one of the main interests and needs of end-users of operational oceanography information: users want to be able to have confidence in modelled data and they need to know how good they are.
-Addressing end-user overarching concerns, model assessment, essentially built upon comparison to observations, is crucial to evaluate the quality of the diversity of modelling products available in a systematic and long-term routine manner, and to inform users about their usefulness for a given application.
+This section addresses one of the main interests and needs of end users of operational oceanography information: users want to be able to have confidence in modeled data and they need to know how good they are.
+Addressing end-user overarching concerns, model assessment, essentially built upon comparison to observations, is crucial to evaluate the quality of the diversity of modeling products available in a systematic and long-term routine manner and to inform users about their usefulness for a given application.

-For this reason, seeking also to strengthen end-user loyalty, the validation of Operational Ocean Forecasting Systems against independent measurements constitutes a core activity in operational oceanography (Hernández et al., 2015) since it aids: (i) to infer the relative strengths and weaknesses in the modelling of several key physical processes; (ii) to compare different versions of the same operational ocean forecasting system and evaluate potential improvements and degradations before a new version is transitioned into operational status; (iii) to compare coarse-resolution "parent" and nested high-resolution "child" systems to quantify the added value of downscaling; (iv) to inform end-users about the consistency and skill of the modeling products disseminated.
+For this reason, also seeking to strengthen end-user loyalty, the validation of operational ocean forecasting systems against independent measurements constitutes a core activity in operational oceanography (Hernández et al., 2015) since it aids in (i) inferring the relative strengths and weaknesses in the modeling of several key physical processes, (ii) comparing different versions of the same operational ocean forecasting system and evaluating potential improvements and degradations before a new version is transitioned into operational status, (iii) comparing coarse-resolution "parent" and nested high-resolution "child" systems to quantify the added value of downscaling, and (iv) informing end users about the consistency and skill of the modeling products disseminated.